 Here’s a checklist of things to consider as you’re researching a theme for your business site:

 - Is the theme backed by a solid development team?
 Does it have good support?
-Most free themes won’t offer support (because really, who could afford to?), so that alone is reason to purchase a premium theme.
+Most free themes won’t offer support or inconsistent support (because really, who could afford to?), so that alone is reason to purchase a premium theme.
 Nothing worse than trying to do something with a theme and having no one to ask.
 Developer street cred is easy to check in the About Us section, a quick Google search, and user forums, if you can access them as a prospective buyer (some allow access and some don’t, which makes sense, considering members are paying for access in many cases and it wouldn’t be fair to allow access for free – but some do).
 If you can access forums, look for the quality of interaction, see how many posts don’t have responses, and be doing a few searches for reviews.
 You can (and should) also do a search for reviews for the theme.
 If you do look at reviews, there are a few things to keep in mind: 1) some reviews that show up in search results are REALLY outdated – check the dates and don’t bother reading anything older than the last 6 months or so, as themes and theme support can change quickly; 2) many reviews are by affiliates who get a commission if you buy the theme via a link from their site – not necessarily a bad thing as most of us would never recommend something that’s awful to work with, but something to keep in mind; and 3) everyone has their ‘favorite’ theme, and some REALLY love their favorite theme and think any others are garbage.
-Don’t let that sway you…
+Don’t let that sway you… 😉

 - Does it provide good SEO options out of the box?
 Most of the top premium themes have excellent SEO options built in for you to use, as well as the fact they’re ‘coded’ in such a way that the search engines find them easy to work with.

 - Does it look close to what you want your site to look like, out of the box, or does it require major customization to get it looking decent?
 This is important and where a lot of people get hung up.
 Depending on your situation and the type of information you’ll be sharing, you may want a theme that you don’t have to customize much.
 In other cases, you may want site that’s extremely customized, so those themes that have fewer ‘out of the box’ design options probably won’t work without a lot of custom CSS work (which, of course, will be an investment in either time for you or funds to hire a developer).
 Check to see what customizations come with the theme by default – some are very limited with regard to colors and fonts an layouts available without knowing how to use CSS (the ‘code’ used to style the site) or PHP (which ‘codes’ the functionality and the layouts and page templates, etc.), and some have unlimited options.
 That said, customizations don’t have to be costly to hire a developer to do for you if you know what you want.
 There are also quality plugins available for such customizations as Google fonts that you can add to your theme to allow you to play with fonts without knowing any CSS.
 Feel free to ask the sales team of the theme you’re checking out to be sure it has what you want.

 - Is the theme ‘responsive’?
 With the explosive growth in the use of smart phones and tablets, built-in ‘responsive’ styling is pretty much a given now with most premium themes, but some do it better than others.
 Be sure to check it out and ask the question if it’s not blatantly obvious.

 In my time working with WordPress, I’ve tried all sorts of themes.
 Some are horrific to work with (read: tearing your hair out, nothing is obvious, totally absent – or worse, cranky – support, etc.), and others a joy.
-Some are incredibly flexible and make otherwise complicated designs quick and easy, while others are lovely, but very limited in the choices you have for customization without a lot of extra CSS and PHP work.
+Some are incredibly flexible and make otherwise complicated designs quick and easy, while others are lovely and even powerful, but very limited in the choices you have for customization without a lot of extra CSS and PHP work.

 Based on that experience, these are the themes I’m currently recommending to my clients.
 Each client will have different requirements to consider, but if you’ve worked through the questions above, you’ll have a solid idea of the type of theme that going to work for you:

 - Studiopress/Genesis – Studiopress is the grandpappy of WordPress theme developers (Genesis is the theme framework that the Studiopress themes are built on).
-Solid support, ongoing development and updates, and professional designs.
+Solid support, ongoing development and updates, and professional, clean designs.
 The only con seems to be that the themes themselves are rather limited out of the box, so if you’re looking for a theme that offers a lot of options with regard to fonts and colors and layouts without having to know how to customize with CSS and PHP, Studiopress may not be for you.
-But if you just want a professional looking site that you can be confident follows all the latest standards and aren’t worried about a lot of custom fonts and colors, or you have a developer who can help you tweak it, this may be the ticket.
+But if you just want a simple, professional looking site that you can be confident follows all the latest standards and aren’t worried about a lot of custom fonts and colors, or you have a developer who can help you tweak it, this may be the ticket.
 Of course, anything can be done with any theme, but if you’re wanting to avoid a lot of custom ‘coding’, again, you’re relatively limited.
-Most themes have been updated to be fully responsive. studiopress.com
+Most themes have been updated to be fully responsive. studiopress.com*

 So that’s about it!
 As I mentioned, there are a number of things you want to keep in mind when picking a WordPress theme, but if you do your homework, are realistic about your technical skills AND what can be done with a theme ‘out of the box’, and choose a theme from any of the providers above, you’ll be hard pressed to run into any problems in the long run.
 If you’d like to chat about themes more or discuss your specific business situation and what might work well for you, let me know in the comments below, or fire me off an email!
 We’ve worked with all of the themes listed above extensively and know them well.